spatie/laravel-data/docs/advanced-usage/eloquent-casting.md

 }
 ```

-A collections of data objects within the Eloquent model can be made as such:
+A collection of data objects within the Eloquent model can be made as such:

 ```php
 Artist::create([